There are 6 main types of job interviews employers use throughout a typical interview process.

 Practice looking at the camera (not the screen) so that it looks as if you are making eye contact, and be sure to close any applications and put your bells and whistles on mute so they don’t inadvertently go off during the conversation.

-Lastly, prepare for worst case scenario (technical difficulties) by keeping your phone on hand in case you need to call should the video connection fail.
+Lastly, prepare for the worst case scenario (technical difficulties) by keeping your phone ready in case you need to call should the video connection fail.

 Group or panel interviews can be stressful because you are often interviewed simultaneously by several members of the company.

-YOUR PREP: It’s not easy, but try to maintain eye contact with whichever person is firing the question.
-However, when it comes to responding or returning with a question of your own, make eye contact with everyone, just like you might do while giving a presentation to a crowd.
+However, when it comes to responding or returning with a question of your own, make eye contact with everyone, just like you might do while giving a presentation to a group audience.

-THEIR END GAME: In addition to freeing up recruiter and hiring manager time, digital interviewing is heralded by many as a tool that levels the playing field, and eliminates human bias when it comes to diversity, inclusiveness and fairness.
+In addition to freeing up recruiter and hiring manager time, digital interviewing is heralded by many as a tool that levels the playing field and eliminates human bias when it comes to diversity, inclusiveness and fairness.

-YOUR PREP: Make sure to place the camera slightly above your face so you are looking up to avoid the appearance of having 2 chins.
+To prepare for this type of interview, make sure to place the camera slightly above your face so you are looking up to avoid the appearance of having two chins.
 Just like the online interview, pick an area that is free of distractions and clutter.
 Stick with short answers, and be sure to appear enthusiastic – not flat – by fluctuating your tone, and by smiling.

 Different interview types call for different game plans – from the types and length of your responses to your level of preparation.
 Understanding the reasoning or end goal behind each format, and preparing accordingly, will give you your best chance at interview success.